Paraneoplastic Pemphigus at a Glance

 The incidence of PNP is unknown, although it is less common than pemphigus vulgaris or foliaceus (see Chapter 54).
 In an adverse events reporting analysis including 100,000 patients with known NHL and CLL, 12 were found to have PNP.
 Only three of them were identified by the reporting physician, and the remainder were identified only by retrospective data analysis, suggesting that the majority of cases of PNP are not being properly diagnosed.
 In this series, the most common misdiagnoses were erythema multiforme, Stevens–Johnson syndrome, toxic epidermal necrolysis (TEN), and drug reaction.

 In almost all cases, PNP is associated with a limited number of lymphoproliferative neoplasms.
 On the basis of 140 cases of PNP confirmed by immunoprecipitation findings of the characteristic autoantibody profile, the estimated frequencies of specific neoplasms are 44% NHL, 19% CLL, 16% Castleman disease (giant follicular hyperplasia), 8% thymoma (malignant and benign), 7% sarcomas that are retroperitoneal and often poorly differentiated, 4% Waldenström's macroglobulinemia, and in 2% the neoplasms were too poorly differentiated to categorize (Fig. 55-1).
 The disproportionate representation of Castleman disease is notable, given its overall rarity.
-In children with PNP, Castleman disease is almost always the underlying neoplasm.2 Before the description of PNP, many cases of Castleman disease associated with atypical forms of pemphigus had been reported, and ...
+In children with PNP, Castleman disease is almost always the underlying neoplasm.2 Before the description of PNP, many cases of Castleman disease associated with atypical forms of pemphigus had been reported, and we suspect ...